xjtuwxg/HeterISA-MVX/README.md

 ## Background

-A multi-version execution project
+A multi-ISA multi-version execution (MVX) project.

-So far, we supported Lighttpd webserver to be executed with multiple variants on two ISAs (i.e., arm64 and x86\_64).
+So far, we supported Lighttpd webserver to be executed with multiple variants on two ISA nodes (i.e., arm64 and x86\_64).
-The current version of popcorn-mvx uses Ptrace interface to fully control the (variant) process execution.
-It limits the performance, for example, with our early prototype, it would bring *10x* performance overhead on the Lighttpd webserver.
+The current version of popcorn-mvx uses [ptrace](https://en.wikipedia.org/wiki/Ptrace) interface to fully control the variant execution.
+However, ptrace based MVX systems have larger performance overhead, for example, there is about *10x* performance overhead on the Lighttpd webserver running on top of our MVX prototpye.

-In our current design, we run the master variant on arm64, and the follower variant on x86\_64.
+In our current design, we run the **master variant on arm64**, and the **follower variant on x86\_64**.
 We selectively synchronize the syscalls from the master to the follower.
 Different from the existing approaches, popcorn-mvx replies on the follower to verify whether there is an inconsistent syscall execution.
 Therefore, the alert could be a little bit late from the inconsistent point.